-Clustering algorithms are used to group similar objects

-in IR, typically documents and terms

-- Many different applications for these algorithms - studying archaeological sites, classifying plants, pattern recognition - Many different algorithms and approaches - e.g. graph theoretic, nearest means - Clustering typically based on pair-wise comparisons of objects using a similarity measure clustering example clustering algorithms

-- e.g. comparing documents, comparing cluster means and documents cluster types

-- Many possible similarity measures - both general and domain-specific
+- Clustering algorithms are used to group similar objects - in IR, typically documents and terms - Many different applications for these algorithms - studying archaeological sites, classifying plants, pattern recognition - Many different algorithms and approaches - e.g. graph theoretic, nearest means - Clustering typically based on pair-wise comparisons of objects using a similarity measure - e.g. comparing documents, comparing cluster means and documents - Many possible similarity measures - both general and domain-specific clustering example clustering algorithms cluster types

 - Relation between properties (terms, features) and classes (clusters)

 - monothetic

 - polythetic

 - Relation between objects and classes

 - exclusive

 - overlapping

 - Relation between classes and classes

 - ordered (hierarchic)

-- flat (simple partition)
+- unordered (simple partition)

-- Monothetic - " A class is ordinarily defined by reference to a set of properties which are necessary and sufficient for membership in the class." - Aristotelian definition of a class - Polythetic - Define a class in terms of a set G of properties f_1 , f_2 , ..., f_n such that - $\mbox{-}$ each object in the class possesses a large (but unspecified) number of the properties in G - each f in G is possessed by large numbers of these objects - no f in G must be possessed by every individual in the class (though in practice it might be) - -http://149.170.199.144/multivar/hc.htm - Examples? - Focus in IR has been on algorithms that automatically produce polythetic classifications measures of association
+- Monothetic - " A class is ordinarily defined by reference to a set of properties which are necessary and sufficient for membership in the class." - Aristotelian definition of a class - Polythetic - Define a class in terms of a set G of properties f1, f2, ....fn such that - each object in the class possesses a large (but unspecified) number of the properties in G - each f in G is possessed by large numbers of these objects - no f in G must be possessed by every individual in the class (though in practice it might be) - -http://149.170.199.144/multivar/hc.htm - Examples? - Focus in IR has been on algorithms that automatically produce polythetic classifications measures of association